Prostate Cancer Treatment Options

 Both internal and external radiation can cause impotence.
 You can talk with your doctor about ways to help cope with this side effect.

-A man with prostate cancer may have hormone therapy before, during, or after radiation therapy.
+A patient with prostate cancer may have hormone therapy before, during, or after radiation therapy.
 Hormone therapy is also used alone for prostate cancer that has returned after treatment.

 Male hormones (androgens) can cause prostate cancer to grow.
 Hormone therapy keeps prostate cancer cells from getting the male hormones they need to grow.
 The testicles are the body’s main source of the male hormone testosterone.
 The adrenal gland makes other male hormones and a small amount of testosterone.